 Today the Mosta Dome is celebrated for its miracle.
 That being, during WWII when a half tonne aerial bomb pierced the dome during a service with 300 parishioners in attendance.
 The bomb having dropped into the church never exploded and no one inside was hurt or injured.
 Damages were carefully restored and the locals regarding the event as a miracle.

 When visiting the Mosta Rotunda be sure to pop into the small museum where you’ll find a replica of the bomb that fell through the dome.
 Nowadays, the sounds of the bells ring on the anniversary of the auspicious occasion.

-An enjoyable and delightful day and end to my time in Malta.
-For now it’s time to make my way back to Gozo for the last four days of my stay in this magical and mystical part of the world.
+An enjoyable and delightful day and end to my time staying in Malta.
+For now it’s time to make my way to Gozo for the next ten days of my stay in this magical and mystical part of the world.

 I welcome your comment, please let me know and visit A Soul Awakening to subscribe and receive new blog posts as they become available.